Hypermobility and Sleep

 17.4% Preferred sleeping on their front.

-The results show a clear favourite of side sleeping in those with hypermobility and EDS, or at least those who follow us on social media and partook in this little experiment.
-Much like the general population, those with hypermobility seem to prefer sleeping on their side as well.
+The results show a clear preference for side sleeping in those with hypermobility and EDS, or at least those who follow us on social media and participated in this little experiment.
+Much like the general population, those with hypermobility also prefer sleeping on their side.

 Sleeping on your front